 – How often do I travel?

 – How much am I willing to dish out on annual fees?

 Generally speaking, the more you travel, the more you can justify paying for a card with higher annual fees.
 Premium cards give you many perks, including access to airport lounges (free food and drinks, anyone?) and credits on incidentals (i.e. free checked luggage).
 Sometimes, credit card companies will offer promotions to waive the first year’s fee.
 If you don’t want to pay annual fees, there are plenty of basis cards where you’ll get extra points on travel and dining expenses.

-I have the Chase Sapphire Preferred Card, which offers no foreign transaction fees, 2x points on travel and dining, and an additional 25% value when using points to book flights, hotels, car rentals, and cruises.
-The annual fee is $95 a year, which is nothing compared to the benefits I get from using it.
+I have the Chase Sapphire Reserve Card, which offers no foreign transaction fees, 5x points on flights, 3x points on travel and dining, and an additional 50% value when using points to book flights, hotels, car rentals, and cruises.
+If you sign up using this unique promo code, you’ll get 60,000 points ($900 in value!).